-Posters may be put up beginning at 8:00 am the day of your assigned session and must be up at least 30 minutes prior to the start of your assigned session.
-Posters may be left up until 5:00 pm on the day of your assigned session.
-All posters left up after that time will be discarded.
+Posters should be put up by 9:00am the day of your assigned session.
+Posters may be left up until 5:00 pm on Thursday, November 6 and Saturday, November 8.
+Posters may be left up until 3:00 pm on Friday, November 7.
+All posters left up after these times will be discarded.

 Thumbtacks will be provided for putting up your poster.
 Please do not use tape, staples or any other type of adhesive to hang your poster.

-Presenters are asked to be available at their posters during scheduled refreshment breaks to discuss their posters with interested viewers.
+Presenters are asked to be available at their posters during the entirety of their poster session to discuss their posters with interested viewers.

-Posters boards are double-sided and 8’x4’ in size, each will accommodate 2 posters per side.
-Your poster should be no more than 4’x4’ in size.
+Posters boards are double-sided and 8’x4’ in size, each will accommodate 2 posters, one per side.
+Your poster should be no more than 8’x4’ in size.
 Posters may be prepared as a single poster or as several smaller sections mounted together.
-When putting up your poster, please do not infringe upon the space of your board mate and do not cover the board numbers.
+When putting up your poster, please do not cover the board numbers.
 This helps other poster presenters, as well as viewers, quickly identify space assignments.

 Posters printed on foam core will be much harder to hang up, please consider this when choosing the materials and format for your poster.